broadinstitute/cromwell/docs/developers/Centaur.md

 In case testing of the caching is required `<<CACHE_HIT_UUID>>` can be used.
 The testFormat should be `runtwiceexpectingcallcaching`.

+The cost is optional.
+If supplied, Centaur will retrieve the cost of the successfully completed workflow and compare it to the cost supplied.
+The expected range is within 20% of the estimated cost.

 ## Centaur Test Types